Logging Quality Mountain Days (QMD’s) after your ML training is one of the core requirements of your consolidation.

 – The majority of time should be spent above 500m, distance should be over 16km with over 600m of height gain during the day and cover a variety of terrain

 – The use of a variety of hillwalking techniques

 – Experience must be in terrain and weather comparable to that found in the Irish and UK hills

-Both the weather conditions and the underfoot conditions should provide challenge for us.
-We need to be practiced in all types of both so that we can be assessed and work on all types of both.
-Murphys Law will dictate your assessment will happen on a weekend of atrocious weather, I know mine was.
-You have to build up that toughness and resilience along the way, so dont only be a fair weather trainee.
+Both the weather conditions and the underfoot conditions should provide a challenge for us.
+We need to be practised in all types of both so that we can be assessed and work on all types of both.

-B: descend the spur to the minors path, and take the trail back to the carpark.
-This would be the weakest option and although you would have hit the time and distance for a QMD, I personally feel it wouldnt count as the latter part of the day doesnt provide any navigational challenge.
+B: descend the spur to the Miners Path, and take the trail back to the car park.
+This would be the weakest option and although you would have hit the time and distance for a QMD, I personally feel it wouldn’t count as the latter part of the day doesn’t provide any navigational challenge.

 C: Descend via Camaderry, providing additional time spent on the hills and possible navigational challenges if the visibility is poor.
 A solid enough QMD.

 D: Take the St Kevins way back to the car park.
 While this is more rugged and broken than the miner’s trail, it provides little challenge navigationally and I wouldn’t consider it a good QMD.